Stardom 10th Anniversary Grand Final Osaka Dream Cinderella: Storylines

+Background

 On September 28, Stardom held the event's press conference which they broadcast live on their YouTube channel.
 Waka Tsukiyama requested Tam Nakano and the other Cosmic Angels members to join their unit which they accepted.
 It was also confirmed that Chigusa Nagayo will join the commentary team.
 Originally Syuri was scheduled to defend the SWA World Championship and World of Stardom Championship challenge rights certificate against Konami in a UWF Rules match, Konami was diagnosed with acute enteritis on October 8 and the match was cancelled.
 Syuri joined the commentary team instead.

+Event

 Moments after winning the Future of Stardom Championship from Unagi Sayaka with help from Rina who intervened in the match, Ruaka received a title challenge from Lady C. Syuri nominated AZM as the next challenger for the SWA World Championship, Unagi Sayaka challenged Tam Nakano for the Wonder of Stardom Championship and Hazuki announced she will form a tag team with Stars member Koguma in the 2021 Goddesses of Stardom Tag League.

 After Hayashishita successfully defended her World of Stardom Championship against Takumi Iroha in the main event, Hazuki and Maika came to the ring to challenge her for a title match.
 Syuri also stepped up to remind the latter two that she is the rightful challenger for the red belt.